wemrysi/quasar/README.md

 ### DELETE /server/port

 Removes any configured port, reverting to the default (20223) and restarting, as with `PUT`.

-### GET /invoke/fs/[path]

-Where `path` is a file path.
-Invokes the function represented by the file path with the parameters supplied in the query string.

 ## Error Responses